 The Government has a national counter-terrorism strategy and action plan to address violent extremism.

 More than 100 Trinidad and Tobago nationals have travelled to Syria and Iraq to fight alongside Daesh (ISIL).
-People who travel to fight with Daesh are likely to pose a security threat if they return.
+If they've returned, people who travel to fight with Daesh will likely pose a security threat.

 To protect yourself from terrorism: